jhunschejones/Ruby-Scripts/dump_sd_card/README.md

 The script currently does not dynamically read the path for the output files or the SD card, and it may not correctly parse more complex scenarios like multiple sub-folders in the photos directory.
 There are plenty of future improvements I can make, and some refactoring and automated tests will likely be needed if this is to be a long-standing project.

 ### In use
 `./bin/run` from the root of this project will copy files off of a Sony mirrorless camera formatted SD card to the desktop, dividing them into folders by date, and separating photos and videos within each dated folder.

-The default behavior is to add a suffix to the file name if it already exists in the destination folder, but if you wish to overwrite existing files you can run the tool with an optional environment variable to overwrite duplicates with `UNSAFE_COPY=true ./bin/run`.
+When the script finds duplicate files, the default behavior is to add a suffix to the file name and copy it again without raising any errors.
+If you wish to overwrite existing files, you can run the tool with an optional environment variable to overwrite duplicates with `UNSAFE_COPY=true ./bin/run`.

 #### Additional tools
 - `./bin/fix_folder_names`: takes an input of a folder with sub-folders named like `12.10.2024` and renames those folders using the same date but in the desired `2024-12-10` format